 In this article I'm encouraging you to have:

 I'm going to share in detail about each of these contracts/agreements/legal documents, and why you need these wedding planner contracts for your event business.

 Before we go further, buy one of these wedding planner contracts from Legally set.
-You get 20% off at Legally Set with the promo code PURPOSE.
+Get 20% off at Legally Set now with the promo code PURPOSE.

 Who doesn't love a deal?
 I know I do.
 If you want to save 20% off of any of these legal wedding planner contract agreements, just use the code PURPOSE at checkout.

 Ok, let's dive into each legal agreement and WHY you need them for your wedding planner business.

 Creating the perfect event is all in the details: the venue, the decor, the catering.
 When it all comes together and works the way it should, it’s a great experience for all parties – but a smart wedding planner knows that contingency planning and clear communication will prevent issues every time.

 This Event Planning Agreement is a contract template that clearly defines expectations, terms, and conditions related to the execution of an event.

 - List of services being provided on behalf of the event

 - How, when, and through what method payment will be rendered